Jbleezy/BO1-Reimagined/README.md

 * Get actionslot 2 highlighting to work
 * Fix demigod
 * Make online version of the scoreboard show in solo
+* Get brightness to work without having to be in fullscreen

 ## SPECIAL THANKS:
 * **_WARDOG_** - co-developer